Madhu2696/Real-Time-Dashboard/README.md

 1. Prepare Your Streaming Data (API Feed)
 To use streaming data, you'll need an API that sends data at intervals..

-For the sake of this example, let's assume we have an API that provides data in JSON format, like this:
+For the sake of this example, let's assume  have an API that provides data in JSON format, like this:

 json
 {